50+ Incredible NFT Statistics (2022)

 Art Sector NFT Statistics

-Online sales of art more than doubled last year (UBS)
+Online sales of art more than doubled in 2020 (UBS)

 The art industry has been growing online.
 Since 2013, there has been year-over-year revenue growth from art sales online (with the exception of 0% growth between 2018 and 2019).